macoscope/GrandCentralBoard/README.md

 Three main components are important for adding a Widget:

 - **Model** - implements one of the updating strategies (further described below)
-- **View** - a view that display the information
+- **View** - a view implementing `ViewModelRendering` protocol that display the information
-- **Widget subclass** - controller class exposed to the scheduler and connecting previous two with each other.
+- **Widget** - controller class implementing `Widget` protocol, exposed to the scheduler and connecting previous two with each other.

 ### View State

-Widget View should show these states:
+Widget view should show these states:

 - **Waiting** - starting state, presenting some activity indicator
 - **Rendering** - presenting information (after render method is called)